JarecoFC/journalism_website/README.md

 # Journalism Website Project
 A website for some project

+Some general info on the code:
+`index.html` is the homepage.
+Contains About us.
+Mission?.
+Articles.
+Profiles `article-view.html`

 # License
 There are resources used in this project that have their own licenses, Mainly in `/resources`.